neutrinojs/neutrino/docs/packages/react-components/README.md

 # Neutrino React Components Preset

-`@neutrinojs/react-components` is a Neutrino preset for building sets of React components.
+`@neutrinojs/react-components` is a Neutrino preset that supports creating generic React components and previewing them without the need to embed in an application.
+Plays nicely with other Neutrino middleware, so you can build, test, preview, and publish multiple React components from a single repository.

 [![NPM version][npm-image]][npm-url]
 [![NPM downloads][npm-downloads]][npm-url]
 [![Join the Neutrino community on Spectrum][spectrum-image]][spectrum-url]

-`@neutrinojs/react-components` is a Neutrino preset that supports creating generic React components and previewing them without the need to embed in an application.
-Plays nicely with other Neutrino middleware, so you can build, test, preview, and publish multiple React components from a single repository.

 ## Features

 - Extends partially from [@neutrinojs/react](../react)
 - Zero upfront configuration necessary to start developing, building, and visually previewing a React component.
 Minimal code is needed to generate stories previewer.
-- Modern Babel compilation adding JSX and object rest spread syntax.
+- Modern Babel compilation adding JSX, object rest spread syntax, and class properties.
 - Support for React Hot Loader
 - Write JSX in .js or .jsx files
 - Support for importing web workers with `.worker.js` file extensions
 - Extends from [@neutrinojs/web](../web)
-  - Modern Babel compilation supporting ES modules, **latest** major browser versions, async functions, and dynamic imports
+  - Modern Babel compilation supporting ES modules, last 2 major browser versions, async functions, and dynamic imports
   - webpack loaders for importing HTML, CSS, images, icons, fonts, and web workers
   - webpack Dev Server during development
+  - Automatic creation of HTML pages, no templating necessary
+  - Automatic stylesheet extraction; importing stylesheets into modules creates bundled external stylesheets
+  - Pre-configured to support CSS Modules via `*.module.css` file extensions
-  - Hot module replacement support
+  - Hot Module Replacement support including CSS
+  - Tree-shaking to create smaller bundles
+  - Production-optimized bundles with Babel minification, easy chunking, and scope-hoisted modules for faster execution
   - Easily extensible to customize your project as needed

 **Important!
 This preset does not include babel-polyfill for size reasons.
 If you need